nixilla/gather/README.md

 | couchdb-sync-test | Aether CouchDB Sync TESTING app (used only in e2e tests)          |

-All of the containers definition for development can be found in the [docker-compose-base.yml](docker-compose-base.yml) file.
+All the containers definition for development can be found in the [docker-compose-base.yml](docker-compose-base.yml) file.

 *[Return to TOC](#table-of-contents)*